yogeshchandola/Spectral-CAPTURE/README.md

 source myenv/bin/activate

-After the casa6 environment is activated, you can run the file
+After the casa6 environment is activated, the script casascriptnew.py can be run on python.
+Before running the script, appropriate parameters should be set using the parameter file.